 Other ideas for fruit in small spaces

-If you are growing fruit in a small space, try growing them as espaliers, fans, cordons, standards or stepovers.
-They take up hardly any room and will reward you with good harvests.
+If you’re growing fruit trees in a small space, try training them as espaliers, fans, cordons, standards or stepovers.
+These take up hardly any room and will reward you with good harvests.
 Discover three ways to train a fruit tree.